B987352101_O1995.pdf

 room

-live in
+for men to live in

-in Aotearoa, and so they gave a glad farewell to the
+peace in Aotearoa, and so they gave a glad farewell to the

 tropic sun which could not ripen fruit enough to satisfy